 After two (2) years of validity, your lifeguard certificate needs a renewal.
 The things that you should take note is discussed below in the lifeguard recertification description.

 Swim 300 yards nonstop.
 First 100 yards is freestyle with a supportive kick and rotary breathing.
-Second 100 yards is a face in the water, breaststroke with a pull-breath-kick-glide motion.
+The second 100 yards is a face in the water, breaststroke with a pull-breath-kick-glide motion.
 The last 100 yards is freestyle or breaststroke.

 The participant should swim 20 yards to retrieve a 10-pound object from 7 feet deep and resurface to the starting position within 100 seconds.

-The participant should tread water for 2 minutes with their hands placed underneath their armpits, they should keep their heads clear off the water in a manner that allows for a comfortable breathing.
+The participant should tread water for 2 minutes with their hands placed underneath their armpits; they should keep their heads clear of the water to allow for comfortable breathing.

 Please be certain that you know who should take this class.
-Provide your proof of current lifeguarding, first aid and CPR/AED for the Professional Rescuer certification, or those who have not expired by more than 30 days.
+Provide proof of current lifeguarding, first aid, and CPR/AED for the Professional Rescuer certification or those not expired by more than 30 days.

-These courses are designed to teach lifeguards and other professional rescuers, the appropriate skills needed to prevent injuries, prepare for and respond appropriately to drowning, injury, breathing, and cardiac emergencies.
+These courses are designed to teach lifeguards and other professional rescuers the skills needed to prevent injuries and prepare for and respond appropriately to drowning, injury, breathing, and cardiac emergencies.

 Lifeguarding and water safety courses are available all year round.
 We have trained professionals who can aid you gain the skills, knowledge, and confidence that are necessary for emergency response.
 Through our offered range of training throughout the year, you can get a certificate or earn a recertification with a two (2) years validity.

 Participants for lifeguarding and water safety must be at least 15 years old by the last day of class, and the participant should pass the pre-course swimming skills test prior to taking the courses.
-To those who need recertification for their current lifeguard certifications, there are courses available.
+There are courses available for those who need recertification for their current lifeguard certifications.

 Once the participant is already enrolled, they will receive the latest science-based training from experienced instructors.
 Classroom materials are available to borrow during the course at no additional charge.
 Moreover, course manuals are available for purchase and are free in digital format.